 Court of Protection

-Chris acts for all parties to Court of Protection proceedings, bringing his experience and approach in Children Act work to proceedings concerning health, welfare and deprivation of liberty.
+Chris acts in cases relating to the health, welfare and deprivation of liberty of vulnerable adults, bringing his experience and approach in Children Act work.
 He is able to advise and provide representation in matters relating to community care law and in cases involving disputes over medical treatment.
 Chris appears across the country in contested interim and final hearings as well as in cases where there is a need for fact-finding.
-Chris also acts in applications made under the Inherent Jurisdiction of the High Court I respect of capacitous adults who are deemed vulnerable.

 International